 of Patricia Savage and is protected by international copyright laws.

-Use of nature art, wildlife art or any other images or text from this site, requires permission in writing from Patricia Savage (Patricia Savage).
+Use of nature art, wildlife art or any other images or text from this site, requires permission in writing from Patricia Savage (Mayapple Studio).

 This site is part of the Artists for Conservation (AFC) Web site.
 (Wildlife Art - Nature Art - Conservation) Artists for Conservation is an international, non-profit organization dedicated to nature art, wildlife art and conservation.
 On this site you will find world-class nature art and wildlife art by today's leading nature artists & wildlife artists.
 The AFC site is the Web's premier location for nature art, wildlife artists All content appearing in pages featuring Patricia Savage is the sole responsibility of Patricia Savage.
 The opinions expressed on these artists' pages are those of Patricia Savage and do not necessarily reflect those of the Artists for Conservation Foundationi (AFC).